SonamGadkari/project-management-knowledge-areas/docs/Project Quality Management/ProjectQualityManagement.md

 |3. |Identify the completeness and correctness in the deployed code| 95% defect free standards ensured, ,guideline followed , regular peer reviews and manager reviews|
 |4. |Identify the best test strategy to ensure completeness and correctness in testing|Ensure the project team to perform unit testing, intigration testing, system and acceptence testing and proper evidences are provided in the testing management tool|

-## Process Improvement Plan:
- The process improvement plan is a subsidiary of the project management plan.
-It involves the steps used to analyze different processes to identify different activities to enhance the value of the processes.
-Areas include particular are as following:
- - Process boundaries:It describes the start and end of a particular process as well as the outputs, inputs, stakeholders and other necessary information to being the process.
-- Process configuration: it refers to the graphic depiction of the processes.
-It is used to help facilitate analysis.
-- Process metrics: This allows the analysis of the efficiency of the processes.
-It also includes the use of control limits.
-- Targets for improved performance: This guides the improvement activities of the processes.

 ## Quality Metrics:
 Citation: https://www.guru99.com/software-testing-metrics-complete-tutorial.html